 Entrapment also applies to situations where a private citizen acting as an agent or informant of the police engages in any of the above conduct.3

 It is not entrapment when the police simply present you with an opportunity to commit a crime.
-For example, it is perfectly legal for a policewoman to dress like a prostitute and proposition potential johns as long as she is not too pushy about it.
+For example, it is perfectly lawful for a policewoman to dress like a prostitute and proposition potential johns as long as she is not too pushy about it.
 It is only when the police go too far does entrapment become a valid defense to criminal charges.

-Other examples of legal police trickery are:
+Other examples of lawful police trickery are undercover police:

-- Undercover police offering to sell drugs to you.
+- offering to sell drugs to you,

 4. Getting Cases Dismissed